boraoden/boraoden.github.io/_posts/2025-05-21-nostalgic-dinners-and-bitter-betrayals-en.md

 permalink: nostalgic-dinners-and-bitter-betrayals-en
 title: nostalgic dinners and bitter betrayals - en
 ---
+summer 24' was such an mind-opening period and experience for me. from meaningful dinners to never-ending conversations, from different movies and tv shows to wonderful trips.

-i saw the trailer for the season 4 of the show _the bear_. first season was exciting and catchy for sure yet the sequel seasons were mildly failure. sometimes you just shouldn't water the beautifully grown plants just for the sake of their promising-looking but fake seeds. and sometimes, some flowers just don't grow in some soils. thank you, aykut kocaman. lol.
+today, i saw the trailer for the season 4 of the show _the bear_. first season was exciting and catchy for sure yet the sequel seasons were mildly failure. sometimes you just shouldn't water the plastic flowers just for the sake of their promising-looking but ,in the core, fake origins. and sometimes, some flowers just don't grow in some soils. thank you, aykut kocaman. lol.

 relationships rely to this idea too i am starting to believe. sure, there is value in effort to keep things alive, make memories stay pure and untouched in their most amazing form. it's worth it, until the effort starts to make you question your own dignity, your self esteem. i know, you want the sin without the sinner. placebo always hits the correct spot.